October 13, 2014

 Laos is one of those barely-touched destinations that I love to visit for its stunning natural beauty, its friendly locals, and its ancient sites.
-On this trip, I was headed once again to Southern Laos, where I would spend time gazing at exquisite waterfalls, zip-lining and abseiling through the lush jungle, and visiting impressive Khmer ruins.
+On this trip, I was headed once again to Southern Laos, where I would spend time gazing at exquisite waterfalls, zip-lining and abseiling through the lush jungle, and having close encounters with the welcoming locals.

 My journey began in Paksong – the coffee capital of the Bolaven Plateau.
 It’s a sleepy village surrounded by grass moorlands, with a cool climate due to its altitude.
 We arrived early, in plenty of time to start our trek at noon.
 We were about to embark on a trek to Tree Top Explorer – a type of adventure that is becoming quite common in Southeast Asia, but this had to be one of the more exciting ones I’d ever done!

 Suited and booted with helmets, harnesses, and the rest of the zip-lining equipment, we began our hike into the jungle.
 A small trickle of rain turned into a whole lot of it, and before I knew it, I was soaking wet.
 At this point, I had no idea what I was getting myself into, but as the trek continued, I realized that it was going to be more intense than I’d expected.